Lytrix/PDOK_address_geocoder_csv2csv/README.md

 PDOK_address_geocoder_csv2csv
 =============================

-Dutch address bulk geocoder from CSV to CSV by using the PDOK api for address coordinates retrieval in RD and WGS84. the api uses <i>http://geodata.nationaalgeoregister.nl/geocoder/Geocoder?zoekterm="</i> + address + number + subdivision + city
+Dutch address bulk geocoder from CSV to CSV by using the PDOK api for address coordinates retrieval in RD and WGS84.<br>

-This python script loops through different corrections and cleanup actions when nothing is found untill the address name matches.
+This python script loops through different corrections and cleanup actions when nothing is found untill the address name matches.<br>
+The api uses <i>http://geodata.nationaalgeoregister.nl/geocoder/Geocoder?zoekterm="</i> + address + number + subdivision + city<br>

 usage:
 Use the terminal or command line <br>>>> python address_cleanup_pdok.py <i>your_filename.csv</i><br><br>